How to Write a Letter in Spanish: Formal and Informal Letters [With Key Phrases]

 Once you’ve addressed the person you’re writing to, go ahead and write whatever it is you want to tell them!
 Here are some common phrases that might help with constructing your letter:

-- Salúdame a tu familia (Say hello to your family)
+- Salúdame a tu familia (Say hello to your family from me/Send my regards to your family)

-- Recuerdos de parte de mi madre (My mom sends her wishes)
+- Recuerdos/Saludos de parte de mi madre (My mom sends her wishes/love)

 - Me alegró mucho recibir noticias tuyas (It was lovely to hear from you)